best UK Coffee Subscription: 7 Services you'll love

 Consider the frequency of coffee delivery: the better companies offer a few different schedules (e.g weekly, bi-weekly or monthly coffee deliveries).
 If you want a new bean delivered straight to your door every week, but the service offers monthly shipments, it ain't going to make you happy.

 How much coffee do you need per week?
 Look for a company that will get you as much as you need, but no more.
 There’s no point in getting a delivery each week if you take two weeks to get through a bag of coffee.
 Conversely; few things are as annoying as running out of coffee.

 Do they sell Fair Trade Coffee?

-Most coffee-of-the-month clubs on this list emphasize paying farmers fair prices for coffee and supporting sustainability all along the supply chain.
-Paying farmers fairly means supporting them to grow better coffee and improve practices, but exclusively fair trade subscription services isn’t the only model (3).
+Most coffee-of-the-month clubs on this list emphasise paying farmers fair prices for coffee and supporting sustainability all along the supply chain.
+Paying farmers fairly means supporting them to grow better coffee and improve practices, but exclusively fair trade subscription services aren’t the only model (3).